-This page provides detailed profiles of all PGR and ECR members of EASLCE to facilitate knowledge exchange and collaborative projects.
+This page provides detailed profiles of postgraduate and early career researchers to facilitate knowledge exchange and collaborative projects.

 If you would like your profile to be added to this page, please send an email to [email protected] with your short bio (approx. 300 words), research topic, title (if applicable), a photograph (if you like) and any social media handles you would like to see included.

 For author profiles please see our authors page.

 An alumnus of Presidency University and Jadavpur University, India, I am a third year PhD student at University of Pittsburgh, USA.
 I work at the intersections of Postcolonial Studies and Environmental Humanities with an emphasis on the Indian Ocean.
 My current research on the poetics and politics of water in the Global South takes on two key questions: How does ‘postcolonial Anthropocene” reframe the notion of critique?
 How is critique related to forms of world-making?
 I ruminate on these questions grounding my inquiry in archipelagoes and contemporary urban histories in South Asia and East Africa.
 My engagement with modes of critique in the arts and the different forms that it might take : archival research, fieldwork, “critical fabulation” animate my methodology and public scholarship.
 As a columnist of Inside Higher Ed and contributor for Environmental History Now, I have written on a diverse range of topics including pedagogy, being an international student in the US, archives and water in place-based research.